ryk5/Train-Routes-Graph-Search/README.md

 rrNodes.txt : Each line has an ID corresponding to a latitude and longitude

-Searches.py : File that tests the performances of different search algorithms and visualizes them in Tkinter
+Searches.py : File that tests the performances of different search algorithms (BFS, Bidirectional BFS, A*, Bidirectional A*, and Tridirectional A*) and visualizes them in Tkinter

 Data is originally from: http://cta.ornl.gov/transnet/ (outdated link)